sjb8100/Raspberry-Pi/SimpleSched/README.md

 There tasks can be made to one shot and or execute immediately on startup as well as the standard execute simply on a timed interval.
 >
 >
+As per usual you can simply copy the files in the DiskImg directory onto a formatted SD card and place in Pi to test
+>
+>
-In the next example we will add context switching and non ending tasks to create a simple task switcher.
+This example might be useful for some basic slow task situations but it is really targetted as a learning step.
+In the next example we will add context switching and never ending tasks to create a simple task switcher.